 During the day, when you’re feeling sleepy, rest.

-Making sure there’s a safe place for your baby or someone to watch over them while you sleep is essential.
+It is essential to ensure a safe place for your baby or someone to watch over them while you sleep.
 This is where a kind family member steps in if you’re fortunate enough to have that.

 Don’t try and be the hero and tell everyone you’re fine when you’re not by the way which is stupidly what I did.

 If you need someone to watch the baby and no one offers, bloody well ask!
-You are a human with biological needs, and sleep is something you can’t live without.
+You are a human with biological needs, and you can’t live without sleep.

 Also, sleep training aside, night wakings in your newborn are very normal.

-They need to wake up to feed, so don’t let that worry you.
+They must wake up to feed, so don’t let that worry you.
 Again, normal.
 Just tough on you for a while, at least.

-Creating a nice bedroom environment will help get a good ish night’s sleep, and may also help calm your baby if the smell is something soothing or familiar.
+Creating a nice bedroom environment will help you get a goodish night’s sleep and may also help calm your baby if the smell is something soothing or familiar.

 Clean sheets are particularly nice during night feedings when you’ll naturally be grumpy as hell.

-You may even drift off into a deep sleep for an hour or so which, trust me, will keep you going in the witching hours.
+You may even drift off into a deep sleep for an hour, which will keep you going in the witching hours.

-If you’ve not yet brought one of those night lamps for babies, do so.
+If you’ve not yet brought one of those sweet night lamps for babies, do so.